onysko/google_translate/readme.md

 Before using translate module methods, you must create configuration and enter your Google API Key for using Google Translate API

-All you need is creating configuration class which is working thanks to [SamsonPHP module/service configuration](https://github.com/samsonos/php_fs/wiki/0.3-Configurating):
+All you need is create configuration class which is working thanks to [SamsonPHP module/service configuration](https://github.com/samsonos/php_fs/wiki/0.3-Configurating):

 ```php
 class Google_TranslateConfig extends \samson\core\Config